TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-unity.md

     1. In Unity editor, select Assets > Play Services Resolver > iOS Resolver > Settings.
     2. Turn off all options in the settings.

-## Initialize TOAST SDK
+## Initialize NHN Cloud SDK

-To use TOAST SDK, perform initialization in Start of one of components of the first Scene.
+To use NHN Cloud SDK, perform initialization in Start of one of components of the first Scene.

 > Without initialization, other API calls do not operate properly.